its-bearnadette/its-bearnadette/README.md

-- 👋 Hi, I’m @3Dbearnadette
+- 👋 Hi, I’m bearnadette
 - 👀 I’m interested in ...
-Open source game development.
+Open source game development and typesetting.
 - 🌱 I’m currently learning ...
-GDScript
+GDScript and LaTeX
-- 📫 How to reach me ... eileenbearnadette@gmail.com
+- 📫 How to reach me ... eileenbusinessbear@gmail.com

 <!---
 3Dbearnadette/3Dbearnadette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.